 – Matt Wittek, Founder, Fill it Forward

-Plastic Free July is a movement rooted in the idea that collectively we can all strive to change our daily habits in small ways and reduce single use plastic waste.
-Plastic Free July creates a community of changemakers that lean on each other for support, motivation and inspiration to adjust to new and lasting daily habits.
+World Refill Day and Plastic Free July are movements rooted in the idea that collectively we can all strive to change our daily habits in small ways and reduce single-use plastic waste.
+Together, by choosing to reuse, we can create a community of changemakers that lean on each other for support, motivation and inspiration to adjust to new and lasting daily habits.
 Just last year alone 900 million kg of plastic waste was avoided due to their efforts.
 They have continued to inspire an estimated 326 million participants in 177 countries.
 Will you be one of the 326 million?

 Take on the challenge this July to reduce your single-use plastic waste!